Yacub93/timeStamp/README.md

 # Timestamp Microservice App

-A simple, timestamp application that was built using the NodeJS.
-You can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: 30 March 2017).
+A simple, timestamp application that was built using NodeJS.
+You can pass a string as a parameter, and it will check to see whether that string contains either a unix timestamp or a natural language date (example: March 30, 2017).
 Both values are given as a JSON response.

 # Example